-Submit schedules to the ERCOT ISO as to energy and capacity on Customer’s behalf including supply transactions and bilateral trades, as part of its submission of “balanced schedules” to the ERCOT ISO relating to all entities to which it provides QSE services;
+Schedule with the ERCOT ISO to the delivery and transmission of Energy and Capacity from the Facility in accordance with all Transactions;

-Submit AS bids/offers on Customer’s behalf to the ERCOT ISO;
+Submit such AS bids/offers on Customer’s behalf to the ERCOT ISO as may be determined by Frontera’s Energy Coordinator;

-Submit offers on Customer’s behalf for acquiring Transmission Congestion Rights to the ERCOT ISO once the congestion threshold established by the Protocols (currently set at $20 million) has been exceeded;
+Submit offers (as determined by Frontera’s Energy Coordinator) for Transmission Congestion Rights to the ERCOT ISO if the congestion threshold established by the Protocols (currently set at $20 million) has been exceeded;

-Comply on Customer’s behalf with valid dispatch instructions for AS and in relation to ERCOT system emergencies; and
+Communication to Frontera all dispatch instructions for AS and in relation to ERCOT system emergencies; and

-Provide Customer access to market information provided by ERCOT to EPMI solely in connection with EPMI serving as QSE for Customer.
+Communicate to Customer the market information provided by ERCOT to EPMI pertinent to the services EPMI provides as QSE for Customer; provided that EPMI shall be under no obligation to deliver any such information to the extent that it is aggregated or otherwise combined with EPMI’s other customers of QSE services.
 Such access shall be limited to information that EPMI has a legal right to provide Customer.

 EPMI Compliance.
-EPMI will adhere to Protocols and Rules and shall materially comply with all applicable federal, state and local laws and regulations.
+EPMI shall adhere to Protocols and Rules and with all applicable federal, state and local laws and regulations.

 EPMI Contact Persons.
-EPMI designates the two (2) persons as "EPMI Contact Persons" as shown in Schedule “A”.
-These EPMI Contact Persons (One of whom will be the EPMI Energy Coordinator) will communicate with Customer on behalf of EPMI as to all matters under this Appendix A during the Term.
+EPMI hereby designates the two (2) persons whose names and contact information are shown in Schedule “A” as "EPMI Contact Persons".
+The EPMI Contact Persons (One of whom will be the EPMI Energy Coordinator under the Agreement) will communicate with Customer on behalf of EPMI as to all matters under this Appendix A during the Term.
 EPMI may designate a substitute contact person upon written notice to Customer.
 An EPMI Contact Person shall be available during regular business hours and a representative of EPMI may be reached during non-business hours by calling the hotline telephone number set forth in Schedule “A”.

 Additional Services.
-If Customer requests EPMI to perform any service that is not a Service but is in nature relating to or associated with the Services hereunder, then EPMI may provide such service as an additional service ("Additional Service") for a fee and on additional or separate terms and conditions as may be mutually agreed by the Parties prior to EPMI’s performance of such Additional Service.
-No Additional Service shall constitute a “Service” under this Appendix A except upon written agreement of the Parties.
+If Customer requests EPMI to perform any service that is not a Service described in Section 1.2 of this Appendix A, then EPMI may provide such service as an additional service ("Additional Service") for a fee and on additional or separate terms and conditions as may be mutually agreed by the Parties prior to EPMI’s performance of such Additional Service.

 Charge Reimbursement.
 Consistent with Section 16 of the Agreement, Customer will reimburse EPMI for all applicable ERCOT ISO assessed charges, costs and penalties assessed or imposed on EPMI and amounts used by EPMI to resolve financial obligations for services provided by EPMI, including all market services procured through the ERCOT ISO (collectively, “Charge Reimbursements”).
 Charges shall include any and all applicable charges assessed or imposed detailed in the ERCOT Protocols.

-Fee Payments and Charge ReimbursementEPMI shall calculate the estimated ERCOT ISO assessed charges for each day, including those charges listed in Section 1.6 above, based upon the invoices received by EPMI from the ERCOT ISO.
+Fee Payments and Charge Reimbursement.
+EPMI shall calculate the estimated ERCOT ISO assessed charges for each day, including those charges listed in Section 1.6 above, based upon the invoices received by EPMI from the ERCOT ISO.
 EPMI shall render to Customer (electronically, by facsimile or other acceptable means agreed between the Parties), a statement setting forth the total charges for any Services provided under this Appendix A and any estimated Charge Reimbursements.
 EPMI and Frontera will make or receive these payments in accordance with Section 16 of the Agreement.
 The estimated charges shall be adjusted to actual charges upon receipt of actual data from the ERCOT ISO.
 In no event will any payments due from EPMI to Customer be paid prior to receipt of such payments from the ERCOT ISO.
 EPMI will use commercially reasonable efforts to work with ERCOT to effectuate receipt of any delinquent payments, but notwithstanding any other provision in this Appendix A, EPMI shall not be responsible to Customer for any payments not received by EPMI from the ERCOT ISO.